Charles Roth -- Techblog

 - The Green Lantern / Junit Oath.

-Or, why fear is important to software developers.
+Or, why acknowledging fear is important to software developers.

 - Installing PHP manually on 64-bit CentOS / Linux.